-For maximum throughput, SNFS distributed LAN can utilize multiple NICs on both clients and servers.
-In order to take advantage of this feature, each of the NICs on a given host must be on a different IP subnetwork.
-(This is a requirement of TCP/IP routing, not of SNFS - TCP/ IP can't utilize multiple NICs on the same subnetwork.)
+For maximum throughput, a StorNext LAN Client can use multiple NICs on StorNext Gateway servers.
+In order to take advantage of this feature, each of the NICs on a given gateway must be on a different IP subnetwork (this is a requirement of TCP/IP routing, not of SNFS - TCP/IP can't utilize multiple NICs on the same subnetwork).
 An example of this is shown in the following illustration.